Dogs use many ways to express what they are feeling.

 Do Not Encourage

-When you praise them or give them food when they bury their heads in you, you are positively reinforcing and encouraging the behavior.
+You positively reinforce and encourage the behavior when you praise them or give them food when they bury their heads in you.

 Redirect Their Focus

 It’s pretty easy to redirect the attention of a dog.
-Try to distract their attention to a favorite toy or a bone so that they will replace the undesirable behavior with the desired one.
-Here are some playful toys recommended for your dog:
+Try to distract their attention from a favorite toy or a bone so that they will replace the undesirable behavior with the desired one.

-Question: Why does my dog put his head towards my face?
+Why does my dog put his head toward my face?

-Answer: Possible reasons for your dog putting its face on your face include trying to grab your attention, being loving, wanting something from you.
-It also includes boredom, spreading its fragrance, or you may have promoted the habit by rewarding it.
+Possible reasons for your dog putting its face on your face include trying to grab your attention, being loving, and wanting something from you.
+It also provides boredom, spreading its fragrance, or you may have promoted the habit by rewarding it.

-Answer: No. You shouldn’t pet your dog while he’s sleeping.
-Petting dogs when they are sleeping may trigger them to awaken.
+No. It would help if you didn’t pet your dog while he’s sleeping.
 It’s recommended to stay away from touching a dog unless it’s crying or shaking.
 It is also true for dogs when they are sleeping.
+Petting dogs when they are sleeping may trigger them to awaken.

-Answer: Dogs choose whom they want to sleep with based on different facts.
-Facts that it smells like its owner.
+Dogs choose whom they want to sleep with based on different facts.
+The fact that it smells like its owner.
 They are known as the pack leader.
 If they choose your bed, that’s fantastic!
 If not, they’ll pick a place that is like your scent.